• Skip to primary navigation

 green tomatoes in a skillet of vegetable oil frying

-This isn't a video, but can't you just hear that sizzle when I drop in the cornmeal-coated tomatoes!
-It is a familiar sound to me and takes me back to Evening Shade where I learned to fry many homegrown vegetables.
+This isn't a video, but can't you just hear that sizzle when I drop in the cornmeal-coated green tomatoes!

 I don't fry nearly as much as I used to but get excited when I hear that old familiar sound.
 Ya know, it's just like Pavlov's dog.
 When I hear that sizzle, my mouth starts watering.